KiamMota/calango/README.md

-cppinput-lib
+# cppinput-lib

 cppinput-lib is a minimalistic, header-only C++ library designed for low-level, cross-platform a input event capture.
 It provides a clean, unified interface to abstract away the platform-specific complexities of reading keyboard state from system APIs and device descriptors.

+---

 Features
-Header-Only: Simplifies integration into projects, requiring no separate compilation or linking steps.
+**Header-Only**: Simplifies integration into projects, requiring no separate compilation or linking steps.
 Just include the header.

-Cross-Platform: Provides native support for both Linux and Windows operating systems.
+**Cross-Platform**: Provides native support for both Linux and Windows operating systems.

-Operating Modes: Offers two distinct modes for flexible event capture, managed via bitwise flags:
+## **Operating Modes**: Offers two distinct modes for flexible event capture, managed via bitwise flags:

 Global Mode: Reads events directly from low-level input devices, ideal for system-wide shortcuts or applications without a graphical context.

 Window-Specific Mode: Integrates with the native windowing system's event loop (e.g., Wayland, X11, or Windows message loop) to capture events only when the application's window has focus.

-Minimalistic API: Exposes a straightforward, state-based API for polling keyboard status, ensuring high performance and a low footprint.

 Installation
 As cppinput-lib is a header-only library, installation is straightforward: